singhalanirudh18/Lazy-Lock/Documentation/README.md

 </br>

 ### 1.1 Motivation
-locking and unlocking of a door is a crutial aspect as far as security is concerned.
+Locking and unlocking of a door is a crutial aspect as far as security is concerned.
 The application of this system helps in fulfilling the given objective.
 Many a times it happens that the key of a lock goes missing, or a person leaves and lockes a room and another person want to enter the room, or a person is sleeping and other person needs to enter the room. at such places it becomes important to eleminate the orthodox way of using a key to open the lock or the need of other people to open the lock. hence to fulfill this objective we designed the above system such that a limited no of people have the access to open a lock by knowing the correct gesture or knock pattern.

 ### 1.2 Image processing